Helter Stupid (song)

 Helter Stupid is a song by Negativland, released on their 1989 album Helter Stupid.
 It is an audio collage of the media controversy that resulted when, as a prank, Negativland claimed that their song "Christianity Is Stupid" had spurred David Brom to kill his family.

 In addition to audio of KPIX-TV's coverage of the Brom hoax, the piece also includes samples from Estus Pirkle, Charles Manson, and the Beatles song "Helter Skelter".

 Reception

-Robert Christgau has described "Helter Stupid" as "funny, slightly scary, (and) dumbfoundingly surreal", rating it A−.
+Robert Christgau has described the song as "funny, slightly scary, [and] dumbfoundingly surreal", rating it A−.